semaphoreci/semaphore/docs/docs/reference/deployment-target-yaml.md

 ### state_message {#state-message-in-spec}

-Provides a string message associated to the deployment target [`state`](#state-in-spec).
+Provides a string message associated with the deployment target [`state`](#state-in-spec).

 ### active {#active-in-spec}

-A boolean value indicating if the deployment target is active.
+A boolean value indicates if the deployment target is active.
 It should not be modified.

 ### bookmark_parameter1 {#bookmark-parameter1-in-spec}

-This property can hold values to be used in filter the deployment history.
+This property can hold values to be used as filters for the deployment history.

-For instance, if you set the parameter value to `environment` and then create a parameterized promotion with `environment: ['staging', 'production']`, you can use the filtering function in the Semaphore website to view deployment history per-environment.
+For instance, if you set the parameter value to `environment` and then create a parameterized promotion with `environment: ['staging', 'production']`, you can use the filtering function in the Semaphore website to view deployment history per environment.

 ### bookmark_parameter2 {#bookmark-parameter2-in-spec}

-This property can hold values to be used in filter the deployment history.
+This property can hold values to be used to filter the deployment history.
 Works just like [`bookmark_parameter1`](#bookmark-parameter1-in-spec).

 ### bookmark_parameter3 {#bookmark-parameter3-in-spec}

-This property can hold values to be used in filter the deployment history.
+This property can hold values to be used to filter the deployment history.
 Works just like [`bookmark_parameter1`](#bookmark-parameter1-in-spec).

 ### env_vars {#env-vars-in-spec}